Pylons/pyramid/docs/narr/introduction.rst

 persistence mechanisms you should use to build an application.
-Zope applications are typically reliant on :term:`ZODB`; :mod:`repoze.bfg` allows you to build :term:`ZODB` applications, but it has no reliance on the ZODB package.
+Zope applications are typically reliant on :term:`ZODB`; :mod:`repoze.bfg` allows you to build :term:`ZODB` applications, but it has no reliance on the ZODB software.
 Likewise, :term:`Django` tends to assume that you want to store your application's data in a relational database.
 :mod:`repoze.bfg` makes no such assumption; it allows you to use a relational database but doesn't encourage or discourage the decision.